rasyidahbr/halal_non_halal_analysis/README.md

 ## Project Workflow

 1. **Gathering Ingredient Data**
-- **Goal**: Collect comprehensive data on ingredients, categorized into halal, non-halal, and uncertain groups.
+- Collect comprehensive data on ingredients, categorized into halal, non-halal, and uncertain groups.

 2. **Capturing Label Images**
-- **Approach**: Photograph labels of products to capture detailed ingredient information.
+- Photograph labels of products to capture detailed ingredient information.

 3. **Extracting Text from Images**
-- **Technique**: Use image text recognition technology to identify and document ingredients from images.
+- Use image text recognition technology to identify and document ingredients from images.

 4. **Verifying Ingredient's Halal Status**
-- **Method**:
   - Cross-reference ingredients with an established list.
   - Determine and report halal status:
-    - Label as "Halal" if ingredients match the halal category.
-    - Note as doubtful or non-halal based on list categorization.
+    - Label as "Halal" if ingredients match the halal category 'doubtful' or 'non-halal' based on list categorization.

 5. **Handling Ingredients Not in List**
-- **Tactic**:
   - Utilize the OpenAI model for assessing the halal status of unlisted ingredients.
   - Announce the determined status for these ingredients.

 6. **System Backend Enhancement**
-- **Actions**:
   - Improve the system's precision and functionality through backend development.

 7. **Chat Model Refinement**